-Whatever our usual morning routine, we’ve all felt the pressure of the morning rush - but can morning rituals help?
+We’ve all felt the pressure of the morning rush—but can morning rituals help?

-From flying out the door in workout clothes and half a piece of toast in hand, to scouting out your make-up bag for the commute – there are always a million things to get done in the morning, and it’s hard not to feel stress levels rising as we try to squeeze everything in against the clock.
+From flying out the door in your best workout clothes with half a piece of toast in hand to scouting out your make-up bag for the commute, there are always a million things to get done in the morning, and it’s hard not to feel stress levels rising as we try to squeeze everything in against the clock.

 The good news is that, by setting our alarms just 15 minutes earlier than usual and carving out some dedicated each morning for morning rituals, we can channel our inner zen and become more resilient to the everyday challenges that life throws at us.

-It’s not all about elaborate yoga routines and expensive equipment.
-Incorporating simple daily rituals into your morning routine to help set positive intentions for the day ahead, can have a big effect on your wellbeing over time.
+And don't worry: it’s not all about elaborate yoga routines and expensive workout equipment.
+(Sorry, Lululemon MIRROR!)
+Incorporating simple daily rituals into your morning routine to help set positive intentions for the day ahead can have a big effect on your well-being over time.

-One study showed that people who performed morning rituals before job interviews, sports matches and similar, saw their anxiety levels decrease and their performance levels increase.
+One study showed that people who performed morning rituals before job interviews, sports matches and the like saw their anxiety levels decrease and their performance levels increase.

-“The rituals could be anything – just a few moments to yourself to get your mind into calm mode.”
+"The rituals could be anything—just a few moments to yourself to get your mind into calm mode," Manek added.